Master of Arts in Rehabilitation Counseling

 Student Organizations and Activities in the UDC Counseling Program

-The Graduate Counseling Club organizes activities designed to enhance the professional identity of students as professional counselors, including Licensure Professional Counseling (LCP) post-graduate exam preparation, career planning and leadership opportunities.
+The Graduate Counseling Club organizes activities designed to enhance the professional identity of students as professional counselors, including Licensure Professional Counseling (LPC) post-graduate exam preparation, career planning and leadership opportunities.

 Chi Sigma Iota is an international honor society for qualified graduate students, professional counselors, and counselor educators.
 The organization was founded to promote scholarship, research, professionalism, leadership, advocacy and excellence in counseling.